MagnusThome/RejsaCAN-ESP32/README.md

 If you think the board really would fit your project you can give me a holler at magnust@gmail.com.
 I had JLCPCB make and assemble my own small batch of boards.

-You find 3D printable housings here:
+You find some 3D printable housings I made here:
 -  <a href=3dprint>3D printable housings</a>

 and you find example code here: